smartcontractkit/documentation/docs/Developer Reference/user-guides/deploy-your-first-contract.md

 ![Metamask Confirm a Transaction Screen](/files/d082799-metamask.png)

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Metamask doesn't pop up?
+>
-  "body": "If Metamask does not prompt you and instead displays the error below, you will need to disable \"Privacy Mode\" in Metamask.
+> If Metamask does not prompt you and instead displays the error below, you will need to disable "Privacy Mode" in Metamask.
 You can do this by clicking on your unique account icon at the top-right, then go to the Settings.
-Privacy Mode will be a switch near the bottom.\n&nbsp;\nThe error:\n> **Send transaction failed: invalid address . if you use an injected provider, please check it is properly unlocked.**", "title": "Metamask doesn't pop up?"
+Privacy Mode will be a switch near the bottom.
+The error: **Send transaction failed: invalid address.
+If you use an injected provider, please check it is properly unlocked.**
-}
-[/block]

 * A transaction link will be displayed at the bottom of Remix that displays deployment status.
 It will take a few moments for the contract to be deployed.
 The Remix UI will update upon completion.